ShiuLab/Manuscript_Code/2023_Ath_multi-omics/README.md

 The scrips can be found in the folder [/SHAP](https://github.com/ShiuLab/Manuscript_Code/tree/master/2023_Ath_multi-omics/SHAP)

->>>>Note: the feature interaction value calculation is pretty small for datasets with a large number of features.
+>>>>Note: the feature interaction value calculation is pretty slow for datasets with a large number of features.
 In our study, we only took the benchmark flowering time gene-related features to calculate feature interactions.